Understanding Your Financial Aid

-- Scholarship/grant and loan disbursements will be applied directly to the student’s bill.
-Campus Employment/Federal Work-Study will be paid directly to the student via a paycheck with the intent that it will be applied to non-billable expenses.
+- Scholarship/grants and student loan disbursements will be applied directly to the student’s bill.
+Campus Employment/Federal Work-Study will be paid directly to the student via a paycheck with the intent that it will be used for non-billable expenses.

-- Hamilton offers an interest-free installment payment plan through CASHNet for an annual fee of $45.
+- Hamilton offers an interest-free installment payment plan through CASHNet for a per semester administrative fee.

-- Some families choose to take federal and/or alternative loans to finance a portion of their expected contribution.
+- Some families choose to take additional student or parent loans to finance a portion of their family contribution.
 Additional information may be found by reviewing our Loans for Parents webpage.

-- U.S. citizens and eligible non-citizens who wish only to be considered for federal financial aid must only submit the FAFSA and are encouraged to contact the Financial Aid Office.
+- U.S. citizens and eligible non-citizens who wish only to be considered for federal financial aid (Pell grants, Direct Loans, etc.) only need to submit the FAFSA and are encouraged to contact the Office of Financial Aid.

-- Students randomly selected by the U.S. Department of Education for a process called verification should reference their online checklist for a list of materials to be submitted to the Financial Aid Office.
+- Students randomly selected by the U.S. Department of Education for a process called verification will be notified via email from the Office of Financial Aid.